pedalboard/pedalboard-hw/README.md

 - 3A isolated DC-DC converter

 ## Design Goals
-- No Screen by default.
+- No screen by default.
 (Although can be added easily, if needed).
   Usually small screens are not really useful on stage.
   Instead feedback is done with RGB Leds and an optional RGB LED Matrix readable from distance.
 - Modular Design: